-- Surgical removal of the spleen (splenectomy) - High dose of radiation (at least 40 Gy/4000 cGy) to the spleen - Chronic graft versus host disease (cGVHD) following bone marrow or stem cell transplant
+- Surgical removal of the spleen (splenectomy) - High dose of radiation (at least 40 Gy/4000 cGy) to the spleen - Curretly active chronic graft-versus-host disease (cGVHD) (occurring following bone marrow or stem cell transplant).

 What problems can occur in people with a non-functioning spleen?